ChewKeanHo/Template/Angular/README.md

 $ ./serve.sh.ps1    # for development
 $ ./test.sh.ps1     # for test run
 $ ./build.sh.ps1    # for build
+$ ./watch.sh.ps1    # for watch
 ```

 This is mainly due to Angular does not have any pre-initialization function
-where the workspace's critical data files can be updated dynamically
-(example: `assets/manifest.webmanifest`, `assets/CNAME`, and etc).
-To workaround
+to update critical SEO files generations autonomously & dynamically.
+Affected
+files are:

+* `assets/browserconfig.xml`
+* `assets/CNAME`
+* `assets/.nojekyll`
+* `assets/sitemap.xml`
+* `assets/robots.txt`
+* `assets/manifest.webmanifest`
+* `services/app/root.html`

+This includes the `index.html` (`services/app/root.html`) that `angular.json`
-this, a 2-steps execution is done inside these scripts where the `init.sh.ps1`
+depends on.
+To workaround this issue, a 2-steps execution is done using the
-(sourced by the all shell scripts) is responsible for building and updating
-these critical data files using the server-side-rendering.
+Shell (and PowerShell on Windows) scripts where Stage-1 is to prepare these
+criticaly files dynamically while Stage-2 is your designated execution.

-Those are Polygot scripts which means it works on both UNIX and Windows OSes
+Those shell scripts are Polygot in nature so the same script works on both
-natively.
+UNIX and Windows OSes natively.

-## Server-Side Rendering (SSR) or Static Site Generation (SSG) First
+## Server-Side Rendering (SSR) or Static Site Generation (SSG) Enabled

 AutomataCI prioritizes the SSR and SSG (pre-rendering) facilities over other
 modes.
 There is a high chance this project is likely being used to generate